 Evernote Evernote is where I keep anything and everything digitally.
 And 100% organized.
-I don’t keep my images stored here, but I do keep client receipts / files, projects, future to-do lists and dreams, and what I love most is that I can grab anything online using their WebClipper to quickly and easily add it to my Evernote account.
-And I can access everything from anywhere!
+I don’t keep my images stored here, but I do keep client receipts / files, projects, future to-do lists and dreams.
+What I love most is that I can grab anything online using their WebClipper to quickly and easily add it to my Evernote account.
+I can access everything from anywhere, too!
 I will never leave this platform.
 Love it that much!

 Todoist The one and only to-do list app I use.
 It’s free and I can schedule items for today, tomorrow or anytime in the future.
 You can also create categories of lists.
 Just love this one!